ni5arga/Modmail-To-Discord-Slack/README.md

  5. Participant - The participant of the modmail conversation (most of the times it'll be the user, unless it's a mod discussion or a subreddit to subreddit conversation).
  6. Participating As - What the user is participating as, whether as `participant_user` or as `moderator`.

+## Changelog

+### Changes in 0.0.16

+Added a setting to ignore outgoing modmail messages and not send them to the webhook.

+### Changes in 0.0.15

+- Decluttered Discord & Slack embed.
+- Added support for more Discord webhook URLs (Canary & PTB etc.)

 ## Contributions
 Feel free to contribute and improve this project.
 Pull requests and issues are always welcome.